eleks/terraform-kubernetes-demo/aws-demo-camunda/camunda-process-sources/README.md

 the sources of the demo camunda process

-java/groovy code compiled to jar and located in `../persistent/bpm/artifacts/server/apache-tomcat-9.0.12/lib`
+java/groovy code compiled to jar and stored into `../persistent/bpm/artifacts/server/apache-tomcat-9.0.12/lib`

-bpmn predeployed through sql scripts: `../persistent/bpm-sql/camunda_demo.sql`
+bpmn process located here: `../persistent/bpm/artifacts/server/apache-tomcat-9.0.12/webapps/BusinessTrip/WEB-INF/classes/BusinessTrip.bpmn`

+you could modify it and redeploy through `Camunda Modeler` or by redeploying whole platform